allyourbankarebelongtous/pleb-vpn/README.md

 Pleb-VPN is a free open-source Raspiblitz integration of OpenVPN and WireGuard, and includes scripts to configure either LND or Core Lightning (or both!) for hybrid mode.
-You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a small monthly fee (I don't know how much it will cost me to expand yet or how big the demand is so accurate pricing is difficult to predict), and obtain access to my VPS to go clearnet.
+It also includes the abiliy to take BTCPayServer and/or LNBits public using LetsEncrypt for any DNS provider that allows a CNAME record.
+You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a $2.00 US per month fee for the basic service (includes two ports, one for hybrid mode and one for wireguard), and obtain access to my VPS to go clearnet.
 You would be paying for VPS access/use, not for Pleb-VPN.
+_Note: To gain access to port 443 for SSL is a bit more expensive for me, so it is an additional
+$1.00 US per month for each port 443 forward from @allyourbankarebelongtous)._

 If there are any other Plebs who want to share their VPS for a small fee, feel free to advertize and direct interested parties here for the easy-to-implement Raspiblitz